How to Start an Online Business

 Let’s say that you serve SCUBA divers.
-If you give away a free iPad, you’ll get a lot of people on your list who have no interest in what you’re selling.
+If you give away a free iPad, you’ll get many people on your list who are not interested in what you’re selling.
 If you give away a PDF explaining Boyle’s Law and how it affects breathing underwater, you’ll get subscribers with a specific interest.

-By identifying your audience, you learn who you can serve and what they need from you.
+You learn who you can serve and what they need from you by identifying your audience.
 That’s the foundation of business.

 When people hear the phrase “mission statement”, I see a lot of eyes rolling.
 I think that many people talk about a mission statement without truly understanding the benefit it provides.